joakimvrangum/vue-flip-flop-card/README.md

 ## Getting started

+### Global registration

-Within a Vue project, add these lines in your main.js or index.js
+Within a Vue project, add these lines in your main.js or index.js;

 ```js
 import Vue from 'vue';